benjamineruvieru/react-native-pdf-from-image/README.md

 ## Old Architecture Support

-> [!WARNING]
-> react-native-pdf-from-image is a pure TurboModule, and **requires the new architecture to be enabled**.
+~~react-native-pdf-from-image is a pure TurboModule, and **requires the new architecture to be enabled**.~~ ~~- Work is ongoing to support the old architecture.~~

->
-> - Work is ongoing to support the old architecture.
+The library now supports both new and old architecture! 🎉🎉🎉

 ## 🚀 Installation